ivmai/libatomic_ops/doc/README.txt

 	       a pointer read, which is later dereferenced to read a second value, with the expectation that the second read is ordered after the first one.
 On most architectures, this is equivalent to no barrier.
+(This is very hard to define precisely.
+It should probably be avoided.)
 _release_read: Ordered with respect to earlier reads.
 Useful for
 	       implementing read locks.
 Can be implemented as _release, but not as _read, since _read groups the current operation